nicoscattaneo/PixSim/README.md

 ### Basic Forest Growth Simulation

-Simulate 50 years of forest growth for a 10x20 km region in central Norway using stand-level growth models of the main species groups in Norway.
+Simulate 50 years of forest growth for a 10x20 km region (16x16 m resolution) in central Norway using stand-level growth models of the main species groups in Norway.
 The simulation is conducted in 5-year intervals, with the results of each time step saved locally for further analysis.
 For detailed model information, see [Maleki et al. (2022)](https://doi.org/10.1080/02827581.2022.2056632).

 ``` r